Open Access Publishing Support Fund: Frequently Asked Questions

 Articles co-authored by faculty and undergraduates are eligible to receive full funding under the faculty’s name.
 Undergraduates are not counted as co-authors for the purpose of calculating an author’s share of the publication fee.
 So a faculty member applying for a grant for an article co-authored with an undergraduate student would be able to receive up to $3,000 for that article.

-What is the procedure for reimbursement or payment?
+What is the procedure for payment?

 Who decides which applications are funded?